-- observes that the Agency adopted the Contested Decision on the last day of its six-month deadline to take a decision, i.e. on 24 January 2020. - 261.
-Regarding the alleged need for another (this would be de facto a third) public consultation or a workshop on All TSOs ́ aFRRIF Proposal, the Board of Appeal observes that timing did not allow for these actions.
-Furthermore, the Board of Appeal notes that the Contested Decision grants Appellants I to VII more opportunities to reconsider the issue than another consultation or a workshop: it enables all TSOs to propose an aFRRIF to designate the CMF entity in accordance with Article 6(3) of the EB NC which implies the organisation of a new public consultation under Article 10 of the EB NC and grants the TSOs a 2-year period to do so, in line with the TSOs ́ own request. - 262.
-As extensively described in paras 245 to 259 of the Agency's Defence, Appellants I to VII (together with the other TSOs and NRAs) were explicitly informed and invited to express their views, inter alia, on the single entity structure and the Platform functions.
-They were repeatedly consulted and repeatedly exercised their rights and presented their views to the Agency on these subjects. - 263.
-As for the Appellants I to VII's arguments concerning failure to duly reason the Contested Decision, the Board of Appeal observes that the parties agree that the Agency has a duty to duly reason its decisions.
-This obligation is specifically foreseen in Article 14(7) of Regulation (EU) 2019/942 and also derives from Article 296 TFEU and the general principles of EU Law, including Article 41(2)(c) of the Charter and has been confirmed by consistent case-law of European Courts.
-Pursuant to this duty, the reasoning followed by the Agency must be disclosed in a clear and unequivocal fashion, firstly to make the persons concerned aware of the reasons for the measure and thus enable them to defend their rights and to verify whether or not the decision is well founded and, secondly, to permit the European Courts to exercise its power to review the lawfulness of the measure. - 264.
-The discord of the parties is whether the Agency complied with this duty. - 265.
-The Board of Appeal notes, again, that this procedural right is not an absolute right and that it is settled case-law that the degree of precision of the reasoning must be competences in this regard, it is just as much the Director's ad he Board of Regulators' (and its members') obligation to do all in their power to see that this obligation is complied with, i.e. that a decision is adopted within the deadline."
+- 262. Regarding the alleged need for another (this would be de facto a third) public consultation or a workshop on All TSOs' mFRRIF Proposal, the Board of Appeal observes that timing did not allow for these actions.
+Furthermore, the Board of Appeal notes that the Contested Decision grants Appellants I to VII more opportunities to reconsider the issue than another consultation or a workshop: it enables all TSOs to propose an mFRRIF to designate the CMF entity in accordance with Article 6(3) of the EB NC which implies the organisation of a new public consultation under Article 10 of the EB NC and grants the TSOs a 2-year period to do so, in line with the TSOs' own request. - 263.
+As extensively described in paras 247 to 261 of the Agency's Defence, Appellants I to VII (together with the other TSOs and NRAs) were explicitly informed and invited to express their views, inter alia, on the single entity structure and the Platform functions.
+They were repeatedly consulted and repeatedly exercised their rights and presented their views to the Agency on these subjects. - 264.
+As for the Appellants I to VII's arguments concerning failure to duly reason the Contested Decision190, the Board of Appeal observes that the parties agree that the Agency has a duty to duly reason its decisions.
+This obligation is specifically foreseen in Article 14(7) of Regulation (EU) 2019/942 and also derives from Article 296 TFEU and the general principles of EU Law, including Article 41(2)(c) of the Charter and has been confirmed by consistent case-law of European Courts191.
+Pursuant to this duty, the reasoning followed by the Agency must be disclosed in a clear and unequivocal fashion, firstly to make the persons concerned aware of the reasons for the measure and thus enable them to defend their rights and to verify whether or not the decision is well

+189 See Board of Appeal Decision A-004-2019, para 188: "the Agency has been entrusted and required by EU law to adopt a decision on a given mater and to do so within a given deadline.
+As bodies of the Agency with competences in this regard, it is just as much the Director's ad he Board of Regulators' (and its members') obligation to do all in their power to see that this obligation is complied with, i.e. that a decision is adopted within the deadline."

-&lt;sup>185 Case T-700/14 TVI v Commission EU:T:2017:447, para 79.
+191 Case T-700/14 TVI v Commission EU:T:2017:447, para 79.